 Types of Nursery Worker Jobs

-There were about 503,700 jobs for Nursery Worker in 2016 (in the United States).
+In 2016, there was an estimated number of 503,700 jobs in the United States for Nursery Worker.
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Nursery Worker by 2026.
-There will be an estimated 76,800 positions for Nursery Worker per year.
+Due to new job openings and attrition, there will be an average of 76,800 job openings in this field each year.